 Nearly 2/3 of B2B marketers identified engaging key decision makers as their top challenge.
 (Forrester Research)

-There are many variables associated with Most Effective B2B Social Sitessuccess on any social platform, so brands must deploy best practices if they expect to be effective.
+There are many variables associated with success on any social platform, so brands must deploy best practices if they expect to be effective.
 For example, the frequency of posting on the company blog, the quality and length of the content, how much promotional posting is shared in their social streams and whether or not a brand responds to engagement from connections on social media are all factors that will impact effectiveness.
 Furthermore, engagement consists of both inbound and outreach activities, yet this recent study only seems to account for outbound engagement of customers.

 For most B2B brands, spending time on the more consumer based social networks, such as Facebook and Google Plus should be supplemental.
 Since these platforms are either less frequented or more personal/friend based networks, brands should place their focus on the other platforms that have higher effectiveness with customer engagement.